 Yolan is the CEO of the Endangered Wildlife Trust, one of the largest conservation NGOs in southern Africa.
-Yolan’s academic qualifications include an MSc in Environmental Governance, a BA in Communications and English, a Management Development Diploma from GIBS (UP) and a Diploma in Veterinary Nursing.
-Yolan was the first female recipient of the SAB Nick Steele environmentalist of the Year Award, the winner of the CEO Most Influential Woman in Business and Environment Award in the Environmental Category, recipient of the 2012 Green Globe Award, a member of the Golden Key International Honour Society, a Board member of the Tourism Conservation Fund, and was a Regional Councillor on the IUCN Council for 4 years.
+Yolan’s academic qualifications include an MSc in Environmental Studies, a BA in Communications and English, a Management Development Diploma from GIBS (UP) and a Diploma in Veterinary Nursing.
+Yolan was the first female recipient of the SAB Nick Steele Environmentalist of the Year Award, the winner of the CEO Most Influential Woman in Business and Environment Award in the Environmental Category, recipient of the 2012 Green Globe Award, is a member of the Golden Key International Honour Society, a Board member of the Tourism Conservation Fund, and was a Regional Councillor on the IUCN Council for 4 years.